gullah26/eazy-shopper/README.md

  - The newsletter app is not fully functional but the functionality of the newsletter app can be tested through manually adding the path newsletter/sign_up/ to subscribe to the newsletter and unsubscribe from the newsletter by adding the path newsletter/unsubscribe/ this works perfectly in the database.
 Not completed due to time constrain.

+ - The user profile drop down menu sometimes becomes unresponsive. all efforts to correct the issue was not successful within the limited time frame.

+- User singout button on the signout page sit too close to the footer, this shall be fixed

+- The newsletter was layout still needs to be fixed and other functionality of the app.

  - Getting the favorite app to be responsive when there is an item in the list and when there are no items in the list.

  - More additional interactive functionality will be added in future